idblr/idblr/README.md

 Welcome to my GitHub!
 Please check out my [personal website](https://idblr.rbind.io/) to learn more about me and my work.

-I am an Epidemiologist at [DLH Corporation](https://www.dlhcorp.com) (formerly Social and Scientific Systems, Inc.).
+I am an Epidemiologist at [DLH, LLC](https://www.dlhcorp.com) (formerly Social and Scientific Systems, Inc.).
 Disclaimer: All content is my own & does not represent my employer.

 My [research](https://www.ncbi.nlm.nih.gov/myncbi/ian.buller.1/bibliography/public/) focuses on (geo)spatial and environmental epidemiology, primarily within Climate & Health.
 Here, you will find public repositories for packages on the [Comprehensive R Archive Network](https://cran.r-project.org/) and coding companions for peer-reviewed manuscripts.